-Lundin Energy's strategy to realise the opportunity: - Continued delivery on the Decarbonisation Strategy, with a ca. 750 million USD combined CAPEX investment/commitment on electrification and renewables.
-Cost calculation: - The CAPEX figure of ca. 750 million USD covers both our investments to electrify our assets and renewable energy projects.
+Lundin Energy's strategy to realise the opportunity: - Continued delivery on the Decarbonisation Strategy, with a ca. 800 million USD combined CAPEX investment/commitment on electrification and renewables and natural carbon capture.
+Cost calculation: - The CAPEX figure of ca. 800 million USD covers both our investments to electrify our assets and renewable energy projects, as well as for natural carbon capture.